Autoclaved aerated concrete: Reinforced autoclaved aerated concrete

 Reinforced autoclaved aerated concrete (RAAC) is a reinforced version of autoclaved aerated concrete, commonly used in roofing and wall construction.
 The first structural reinforced roof and floor panels were manufactured in Sweden, and production of the first autoclaved aerated concrete blocks began there in 1929.
 However, following the Second World War, Belgian and German technologies became market leaders for RAAC elements.

 In Europe, RAAC gained popularity in the mid-1950s as a cheaper and more lightweight alternative to conventional reinforced concrete, with documented widespread use in several European countries, as well as Japan, and former territories of the British Empire.

 RAAC was used in roof, floor, and wall construction due to its lighter weight and lower cost compared to traditional concrete.
 Additionally, RAAC was also used due to its fire resistance properties.
 The material does not require plastering to achieve fire resistance, and fire does not cause spalls.
 RAAC elements have also been used in Japan as walling units, due to their properties under seismic movement.

 However, RAAC has also been shown to have limited structural reinforcement bar (rebar) integrity in 40 to 50-year-old roof panels.
 This was first observed in the 1990s, where the material was susceptible to failure without any visible signs of deterioration.
 This is often caused by RAAC's high susceptibility to water infiltration due to its porous nature, which causes corrosion of internal reinforcements in ways that are hard to detect externally.
 This places increased tensile stress on the bond between the reinforcement and concrete, lowering the material's service life.
-Detailed risk analyses are required on a structure-by-structure basis to identify areas in need of maintenance and lower the chance of catastrophic failure.
+Due to this, detailed risk analyses are required on a structure-by-structure basis to identify areas in need of maintenance and lower the chance of catastrophic failure.